DIYEmbeddedSystems/WebsocketController/README.md

 This repo contains both the source code for a Wall-E inspired robot, and the web browser-based remote controller for the robot.
 Communication between the robot and the remote is based on the Websocket protocol.

+A build log and more documentation about the project is available at [Hackaday.io](https://hackaday.io/project/165989-wall-e).

 # The Robot
 The robot is inspired from Pixar's *Wall-E* robot.
 The purpose of this project is to mimic as many of Wall-E's movements, controlled remotely via a ligthweight smartphone-based remote.

 ## Mechanics

 ### Body
-The robot body is a box made of hand sawn 5mm plywood.
+A first version of the robot body was made of hand sawn 5mm plywood.
+A second version was laser cut in 5mm plywood.

 ### Tracks
 The tracks are from a cheap kit from Geekcreit brand, named "Plastic Track + Driving Wheel + Bearing Wheel Set Accessory For Robot Car Chassis - G".

 ### Head & neck
-The head is made from a glued stack of 10mm plywood, routed on my homebrew CNC machine.
+The first head was made from a glued stack of 10mm plywood, routed on my homebrew CNC machine ; second revision made of laser cut 5mm plywood.
-Head/body articulation is made of 2 servos and a 10mm plywood neck.

 ### Arms
-Shoulders, arms, wrists and hands are assembled from hand sawn 2mm-thick aluminium board, 25x25mm aluminium square profile, 20mm-diamater wood stick, and 5mm-thick *Dibond*-style aluminium/plastic composite board.
+Shoulders, arms, wrists and hands are assembled from hand sawn 2mm-thick aluminium board, 25x25mm aluminium square profile, 20mm-diameter aluminium tube, 18mm-diameter wood stick, and the hand is made of 5mm *Dibond*-style aluminium/plastic composite board.

 ### Electro-mechanical actuators
 Moving parts are actuated by: